GERD Cancer Risks

 The message is that if you have GERD, particularly if your symptoms are longstanding and you have other risk factors noted above, discuss with your physician the possibility of getting an endoscopy performed.
 Although recommendations from various medical societies and physicians may differ, if YOU have GERD and are found to have Barrett’s esophagus and then go on to get cancer, the likelihood of cure from this otherwise lethal malignancy is good!
 Awareness and appreciation of this risk is very much under-appreciated.
 At the Heartburn Treatment Center, we understand that our patients have heard about reflux and esophageal cancer.
 A cancer risk assessment is a component of our comprehensive evaluation.

 Today, make that decision to contact Dr. Nilesh Patel.
-Register for your FREE Evaluation at one of our GERD treatment centers.
+Register for your Evaluation Appointment at one of our GERD treatment centers.
 If you would like to speak to someone about GERD cancer risks or its causes, symptoms or treatments please fill out our online contact us form.